Ce document en français.

 In short, to participate in the development of this extension.
 Because it is together that we can make Free Software smarter.

-If outdated packages appear, you can update them with the command:
+If outdated packages appear, you can update them with this procedure:

 If you want to drive Firefox in Calc on Ubuntu then you need to reinstall Firefox from the Mozilla PPA.